dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 **Remember the IP address** of the pod you select.
 In this case `192.168.0.102`.

-&#x3009;Log on to GlusterFS pod with a remote terminal session like so:
+&#8680; Log on to GlusterFS pod with a remote terminal session like so:

     oc rsh glusterfs-37vn8